amidaware/trmm-docs/docs/code_signing.md

 ## How does it work?

-Everytime you generate an agent or an agent does a self-update, your self-hosted instance sends a request to Tactical's code signing servers with your auth token.
+Every time you generate an agent or an agent does a self-update, your self-hosted instance sends a request to Tactical's code signing servers with your auth token.

 If the token is valid, the server sends you back a code signed agent.
 If not, it sends you back the un-signed agent.